surajondev/CSS-Animation-Ride/README.md

 # CSS Animation Ride

 Hello and welcome to CSS Animation Ride.
+A place to put your animation and learn how to contribute to an open source project.

 # Rules